Dr. Anthony Levatino: Abortionist Turned Pro-Life

 About a year after meeting, he and Cecelia got married, and soon Dr. Anthony Levatino began working in private practice as an OB/GYN.
 He delighted in delivering babies, but also saw no problem with doing abortions.
 He states that, as a doctor, when doing abortions, you have to dehumanize the baby and keep both an emotional and professional distance.
 He would tell himself: “I’m just doing a medical procedure.
 I’m helping this woman.”

 And he really did believe he was helping them.
 However, he did admit that dealing with a woman wanting an abortion was easier and a better moneymaker than a woman going through all nine months of her pregnancy and then a delivery.
-He explained that, for a pregnancy, he’d have to see a woman 8-9 times over the course of her pregnancy, then possibly be called in the middle of the night to deliver.
+He explained that, for a pregnancy, he’d have to see a woman eight to nine times over the course of her pregnancy, then possibly be called in the middle of the night to deliver.
 In addition, there could be legal ramifications if something went wrong during delivery.
 In contrast, his abortion patients all had to pay in cash.
 The procedure took less than 20 minutes, and then the women were gone.
 At the time he did abortions, in the early 1980s, his office charged $300-500 for a first trimester abortion.
 A second trimester abortion, which kills a baby up to 24 weeks—and which they also did in the office—was more expensive.

 Cecelia saw specialists, hoping to find the reason for her infertility.
 One doctor recommended a surgical procedure that he thought might help, but the surgery wasn’t as successful as he had hoped, and he told the couple that they shouldn’t get their hopes up for a family of their own.